 The Operator shall deliver VAT invoices to Participants and the Participants shall deliver VAT invoices to the Operator by e-mail.

-RIGHTS, OBLIGATIONS AND RESPONSABILITY OF PARTIES
+CHAPTER FOUR RIGHTS, OGLIGATIONS AND RESPONSABILITIES OF PARTIES

-The Participant and the Representative authorized by it shall be bound by the provisions of this Regulation and legal acts indicated in subpar.
-1.2.3 of the Regulation, which regulate trade in natural gas on the Exchange, shall conform with the requirements applied to legal acts, and shall not abuse and (or) manipulate the market.
+The Participant and the Representative authorized by it shall be bound by the provisions of this Regulation and legal acts indicated in paragraph 6 of the Regulation, which regulate trade in natural gas on the Exchange, shall refrain from actions which could abuse and (or) manipulate the market and (or) attempt to abuse and (or) manipulate the market.

-If the Participant suspects the other Participant committing illegal actions or actions violating the Regulation – shall immediately notify this to the Operator.
+If the Participant suspects the other Participant committing actions which are potentially violating the Regulation – shall immediately notify this to the Operator.

 The Identification data given to the Participant is intended exclusively to the Participant and may not be transferred or otherwise assigned to third parties.
 The Participant shall be responsible for the safe keeping of Identification data and shall assume the risk of any losses caused by the undue storage and application of Identification data.